-Although the Georgia Department of Law's Consumer Protection Division is not responsible for enforcing towing laws, we hope this information will help guide you to resources that will assist you in resolving your complaint.
+Although the Georgia Attorney General's Consumer Protection Division is not responsible for enforcing towing laws, we hope this information will help guide you to resources that will assist you in resolving your complaint.

 If you encounter problems with a towing company, you should always contact the towing company first in an effort to resolve the issue.
 If the company’s customer service or first-level support people are unable to resolve your complaint, you should put your complaint in writing to the company’s upper management or its owner.
 After that, if your problem remains unresolved, the recourse available to you depends upon two things: